Kelly Krauskopf

-Kelly Krauskopf is an American basketball executive.
+Kelly Krauskopf is an American basketball executive who currently serves as the President of basketball and business operations for the Indiana Fever of the Women's National Basketball Association (WNBA).
 She is the former director of operations of Women's National Basketball Association (WNBA).
 Krauskopf is the former president and general manager of the Indiana Fever.
 She helped build the Indiana Fever franchise and led the team to WNBA playoffs thirteen times; the Fever took three conference titles and won the WNBA championship in 2012.

 On December 17, 2018, the Indiana Pacers announced that she was hired as the Pacer's assistant general manager.
 She started in her new position in 2019.

+In September, 2024 it was announced that she would be returning to the Indiana Fever as president of basketball and business operations.

 Career

 College basketball

 Krauskopf played basketball collegiately during the 1980s.
 She played forward under coach Sue Gunter at Stephen F. Austin and became a three-year letterwinner under coach Cherri Rapp at Texas A&M where she was a senior team captain.

-Assistant commissioner and director of operations
+NCAA Southwest Conference

-In 1990, Krauskopf joined the Southwest Conference and served as assistant commissioner.
+In 1990, Krauskopf joined the NCAA Southwest Conference (SWC) and served as assistant commissioner until 1996.

+WNBA

 In 1996, she became the WNBA's first director of operations upon the league's inception.
 She said that was a turning point in her career: "To be part of a historical startup pro league for women under the guidance and support of the NBA was an extraordinary opportunity."